close

 Absolutely not.
 Many are served well with the $10/month plan, and we encourage you to sign up for that and see if it works for you.
 Should you need to run a greater number of scans, you can upgrade—but there’s no rush to do that.

-However, in California or Florida, canceled spots are often rebooked quickly.
-For this reason, we encourage those camping at popular parks (like Yosemite or Bahia Honda) to start with a plan that runs scans at a greater frequency.
+However, in some places canceled spots are often rebooked quickly.
+For this reason, we encourage those camping at popular parks (like Yosemite) to start with a plan that runs scans at a greater frequency.

 If I sign up with a lower-price plan, can I upgrade later?